Skip to Main Content

 Members

-• Samiksha Chopra (she/her) is a fifth-year MD-PhD student in the Blumenfeld Lab.
-She is a co-leader of the US Health Justice Elective, a student-run course for medical, physician assistant, and nursing students, dedicated to learning about and discussing an array of health justice topics, including mass incarceration, queer health, reproductive justice, and more.
+• Samiksha Chopra (she/her) is a sixth-year MD-PhD student in the Blumenfeld Lab.
+At YSM, she is a co-leader of the US Health Justice Elective, a student-run course for medical, physician assistant, and nursing students, dedicated to learning about and discussing an array of health justice topics, including mass incarceration, queer health, reproductive justice, and more.
 Her responsibilities include securing finances, developing curriculum, organizing community service opportunities, and mentoring students.
-Additionally, she is a student co-leader of Yale School of Medicine’s chapter of Students for a National Health Program (SNaHP) to advocate for single-payer national health insurance.
+Additionally, she is a student co-leader of Yale School of Medicine's chapter of Students for a National Health Program (SNaHP) to advocate for single-payer national health insurance.
+She also serves as the Diversity, Equity, Inclusion, Accessibility, and Belonging (DEIAB) Co-Chair for the Graduate and Professional Student Senate, where she works to foster an inclusive and equitable environment across Yale's graduate and professional communities.

 • My contributions to education and research during my career have focused on organizing and delivering health-related services for vulnerable populations and training health professionals.
 With a PhD in Sociology of Medicine, I initially worked on national and international evaluations of HIV/AIDS programs and mental health services.
 More recently, I've applied my skills to medical education, primarily assisting faculty in assessing trainees and training programs and designing curriculum in health professional education.
 At Yale School of Medicine, I am a Professor of Psychiatry and serve as the Executive Director of Evaluation & Assessment at the Center for Medical Education.
 My expertise includes evaluating health professional education curricula; training faculty, staff, and students in feedback methods; improving assessment systems for educators; and consulting on program and curriculum evaluation approaches for scholarly work.
 I teach curriculum development and evaluation in the Masters of Health Science/Medical Education program and other educational programs.
 I am chairperson of the School of Medicine's Learning Environment Subcommittee of the Education Policy and Curriculum Committee.
 Additionally, I integrate LGBTQI-health topics into the curriculum and serve on the Dean's Council for LGBTQI Affairs.
 In select graduate medical education programs, including my academic department, Psychiatry, I gather and analyze qualitative data for internal reviews of training programs.

-• Hailey Hoog (she/her) is a second-year medical student at the Yale School of Medicine.
+• Hailey Hoog (she/her) is a third-year medical student at the Yale School of Medicine.
 She received her BS from the University of Arkansas, where she majored in Biomedical Engineering.
 At YSM, she is involved with the Native American and Indigenous Medical Student Association and the national Association of Native American Medical Students.
 She previously served as an intern with the Alaska Native Tribal Health Consortium and Arctic Investigations Program (Centers for Disease Control and Prevention.)
 In these roles, she worked on various projects aimed at addressing health disparities in Alaska Native and Native American communities, both through community-level interventions and broader health policy recommendations.
-Further, she was named a Harry S. Truman Scholarship Finalist with an application that focused onresearch ethics in Indigenous communities, and conducted research on the origins and future directions of Tribal health policy as a Presidential Fellow at the Center for Study of the Presidency and Congress.
+Further, she was named a Harry S. Truman Scholarship Finalist with an application that focused on research ethics in Indigenous communities, and conducted research on the origins and future directions of Tribal health policy as a Presidential Fellow at the Center for Study of the Presidency and Congress.
 Hailey is passionate about using medicine and policy to improve access to healthcare in Indigenous communities.
 She also firmly believes in the value of including Indigenous perspectives in the curriculum at Yale, as well as promoting educational opportunities for Native American and Alaska Native students interested in medicine.

 • Kelsey Martin, MD, is an Assistant Professor of Medicine in the Section of Hematology where her clinical practice is dedicated to patients with classical and malignant hematologic disease.
 She is focused on the role of sex and gender on health outcomes and health advocacy for patients.
 She serves as Women’s Health Research at Yale’s Associate Director for Medical Education in Women’s Health.
 Through this role, she works as a mentor for Yale undergraduate students to investigate and integrate data on women and sex and gender into the Yale School of Medicine curriculum.
 She is the prior Vice Chair and Advocacy Subcommittee for the Sex and Gender Health Collaborative of the American Medical Women’s Association.
 Dr. Martin is a member of the American Society of Hematology’s Committee on Practice where she advocates for health equity issues for hematology patients and in this role serves as a delegate to the American Medical Association.
 She participated in the American Society of Hematology Advocacy Leadership Institute advocating for her patients on Capitol Hill.
 Regarding health equity medical education, Dr. Martin is passionate about teaching patient communication and patient-centered interviewing.
 She is an active member of Yale’s Women Faculty Forum and Yale School of Medicine’s Status of Women in Medicine.